bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 size, the models vary by the image input sizes (384, 448, 512, 576, 640, 768,
 896) deriving from the next largest source image in the above described dataset (e.g. 512, 768, 1024).
 The different models plus image sizes is an important source of diversity in the ensemble.
+Unfortunately, the authors didn't describe how they selected their ensemble except to say that diversity was important.
 Interestingly, the authors state [6_] that the CNN backbone isn't all that important and they mostly just picked the off the shelf state of the art model at the time (EfficientNet), which pretrained models and code are usually readily available.

 .. figure:: /images/dermnet_ensemble.png
   :height: 470px